appsbuilder999/i18nstrings/README.md

 }
 ```

+5. **Note**: The translation of the plugin is implemented based on Google Translate by default, so it is necessary to ensure that the current network can access Google Translate.
+Support for the Cloud Translation API is already available at the source code level.
+If needed, it can be utilized by calling the plugin based on the source code, and future versions will provide options to support engine switching.

 ## Integrating I18nStrings for In-App Language Switching

 The I18nStrings plugin not only provides powerful localization support but also makes in-app language switching and real-time translation effortless through its UI module.
 Here are the integration steps: